ColeKatz1/TennisPredictionModel/README.md

 Results:

-The model is currently being used to simulate the Monte Carlo Masters tournament and through the first round has an accuracy of 91.67%.
+The model is currently being used to simulate the Monte Carlo Masters tournament and through the first three rounds has an accuracy of 71%.

 The model was used to simulate the results starting from the round of 32 of the recent Indian Wells tournament of 2022.
 The model acheived an accuracy of approximately 70% for picking the winner of each match.